-Your server has two Universal Serial Bus (USB) ports, which configure automatically.
+Your server has two Universal Serial Bus (USB) ports that configure automatically.
 USB is an emerging serial interface standard for telephony and multimedia devices.
 It uses Plug and Play technology to determine the type of device attached to the connector.

-- 1. If you attach a standard (non-USB) keyboard to the keyboard connector, the USB ports and devices will not be initialized during the power-on self-test (POST). - 2.
-If you install a USB keyboard that has a mouse port, the USB keyboard emulates a mouse and you will not be able to disable the mouse settings in the Configuration/Setup Utility program.
+- 1. If you attach a standard (non-USB) keyboard to the keyboard connector, the USB ports and devices will be disabled during the power-on self-test (POST). - 2.
+If you install a USB keyboard that has a mouse port, the USB keyboard emulates a mouse and you will not be able to disable the mouse settings in the Configuration/Setup Utility program. - 3.
+Check to make sure your NOS supports USB devices.